if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ProcessFixedUpdate method runs in every FixedUpdate on the Interactable Object whilst it is being grabbed by a secondary controller and influences the rotation of the object.
+The ProcessFixedUpdate method runs in every FixedUpdate on the Interactable Object whilst it is being grabbed by a secondary Interact Grab and influences the rotation of the Interactable Object.

 ### Example